 On Thursday, July 9, a body was found floating in the swirling waters at the base of Niagara Falls by William LeBlond, operator of the popular Maid of the Mist tour boat.
 The connection between Delahanty and the International Bridge incident was now well known, and M.A.
 Green, a stockholder in the Senators, came from Buffalo to inspect the body.
 The corpse was terribly disfigured and most of the clothing had been torn off by the fierce waters, but Green was able to determine that the dead man was indeed Ed Delahanty.

 Within hours, Frank Delahanty, Ed’s younger brother and an outfielder for Syracuse in the International League, arrived to observe the body.
 He questioned how Ed’s tie could be in place, yet his diamond rings had disappeared.
 Conducting further investigations of his own, he never could accept Kingston’s story.

 Frank refused to see how the septuagenarian Kingston had come out on top in a scuffle with the “King of Swat,” and even though Kingston asserted that the stranger had wielded a lump of coal as a weapon, there was no coal in the vicinity of the bridge.
 To add to the intrigue, LeBlond found the body of a local farmer under the same waterfall shortly afterwards, minus 1,500 dollars he had been carrying when he left home.

-Frankf and a few others close to Ed were convinced that Delahanty’s opposition to the new American League had made him enemies.
-Those enemies could have wanted to silence Big Ed before he could poison other players against the new league.
+Frank and others close to Ed were convinced that Delahanty’s opposition to the new American League had made him enemies.
+Those enemies may have wanted to silence Big Ed before he could poison other players against the new league.